zephyrproject-rtos/hal_silabs/gecko/emlib/ReadMe_emlib.txt

 ================ Silicon Labs Peripheral Library ============================

-This directory, "EMLIB", contains the Silicon Labs Peripheral Support library for the EFM32, EZR32 and EFR32 series of microcontrollers and System-On-Chip devices.
+This directory, "EMLIB", contains the Silicon Labs Peripheral Support library for the EFM32, EZR32 and EFR32 microcontrollers and System-On-Chip devices.

 Some design guidelines for this library: